standadHD/glusterfs-cluster-with-loop-devices/README.md

 For advanced configuration, you can change the file ```roles/gluster-loop-cluster/defaults/main.yml``` for your needs.

 ## Changes ##
-- Mount image via /etc/fstab ( no cron needed
+- Mount image via /etc/fstab ( no cron needed )
-- LoopDevice will not change everytime the install playbook ia running
+- LoopDevice will not change everytime the install playbook is running
 - Format image file direct without loop-device
 - tested against debian 12 ( bookworm )